ALLOPREGNANOLONE ………………………………………….float high above your clouds

 Reduced progesterone and Allopregnanolone production is seen in postpartum depression, major depression, anxiety disorders, premenstrual dysphoric disorder, impulsive aggression, schizophrenia and autism.

-In PMS, progesterone is lower and DHEA higher in both follicular and luteal phases of the menstrual cycle and free testosterone is higher in the luteal phase.
+In the PMS group, progesterone is lower and DHEA higher in both follicular and luteal phases of the menstrual cycle and free testosterone is higher in the luteal phase.
 (Since DHEA and free testosterone fall rapidly beginning at age 26, this statement is valid only for females in the 2nd and 3rd decades).

 This explains the anxiety, aggression and irritability reported by young PMS patients.